Nevenall/sufficient-reason/System/Magick.md

 ### Generating Paradox

-  There are

 #### When a Mage Rolls Opportunities

   When a mage rolls an an opportunity on a magickal action it generates paradox.
 The GM will give the Mage one PP to activate all the opportunities rolled.
-Each opportunity can be used in one of several ways.

-  These changes are immediate, and may give reality extra
+Each opportunity can be used in one of several ways, but all are immediate and can even give reality extra dice to resist this feat.

   - Add a d6 to the Mage's Paradox
     - Step up the die for each extra opportunity used